cjcam-cj8000/sj4000programming/README.txt

 "A Programmer's Guide to SJCAM SJ4000 WiFi"
 Written by Nutchanon Wetchasit <Nutchanon.Wetchasit@gmail.com>

-This guide is seleased under GNU General Public License, or (at your option) GNU Free Documentation License (with no Invariant Sections, with no Front-Cover Text, and with no Back-Cover Texts).
+This guide is released under GNU General Public License, or (at your option) GNU Free Documentation License (with no Invariant Sections, with no Front-Cover Text, and with no Back-Cover Texts).